 Public transport in Iran

-The domestic bus network in Iran is extensive and, because of the low cost of fuel, travelling by bus is very cheap.
-The downside is that it's very slow, especially because of strictly enforced speed limits.
+The domestic bus network in Iran is extensive and, because of the low cost of fuel, travelling by bus is cheap.
+The downside is that it's slow, especially because of strictly enforced speed limits.

 Taxis in Iran